 - Garnish platters, tapas, and antipasto with the lime green mint leaves.

-- Chop some mint sprigs into your salad, it’s the best.
+- Chop some mint sprigs into your salad.
+It’s the best!

 - Try candied mint leaves for that special cheesecake dessert.

 One of the quickest and easiest ways to benefit from mint’s healing properties is to have it as a tea.
 Here’s how to make it:

 A cup of mint tea may help to: